 3 Methods to Test the First Impressions on A Digital Product

-The impression that a product leaves in the first 5 seconds greatly affects conversions and user retention.
-But how to know if the first impression is good enough?
+The impression that a product leaves in the first 5 seconds affects conversions and user retention.
+How to know if the first impression is good enough?

 Let's admit it- first impressions matter a lot.